Last updated on March 8th, 2023

 Do Credit Builder Credit Cards Work?

 First off, do credit builder cards like Indigo actually work?
-The simple fact is that credit repair credit cards, like the Milestone Gold Mastercard, serve a vital role in establishing a positive credit history.
+The simple fact is that credit repair credit cards, like the Milestone Mastercard, serve a vital role in establishing a positive credit history.
 And this is a role in which these credit cards for bad credit have been successful.

 The growth of the US consumer credit card market in the 21st century is impressive.
 The total number of credit cardholders in the United States is expected to top 193 million by 2023.
 That number increased around 17% from 2000 when approximately 160 million Americans held credit cards.